 The above scenario gives a hint as to why an order confirmation system is necessary.
 By displaying what was ordered, the customer has the assurance that everything was correctly entered.
 You have the confidence that you will be serving the right meals.
 If a patron discovers after driving away that the plain cheeseburger they wanted included ketchup and mustard, they probably won't speak very highly of your service.
 With social media so close at hand, making online complaints is easier than ever.
-Even if the patron checks their bag before they leave the parking lot, they will be annoyed at having to park and asking to get their order fixed.
-Their perception of convenience just went out the window.
+Even if the patron checks their bag before they leave the parking lot, they will be annoyed at having to park and asking to get their order fixed, with their perception of convenience just went out the window.

 On the operator’s side of the transaction, food waste is a significant expense for most restaurants.
 Having to re-do meals that were done wrong due to poor communication is an easily-reduced expense.
 This simple addition of an order confirmation system will avert a lot of frustration on both ends of the transaction.

 Every inch of space is used on the drive-thru menu board, but that doesn’t mean there aren’t opportunities to expand the usable messaging area.
 Brand booster side-wings and toppers are inexpensive additions to your existing hardware.
-Use them for LTO’s or to draw more attention to those things you most want to sell - your highest margin items.
+Use them for LTO’s or to draw more attention to things you most want to sell - your highest margin items.
 Quickly and easily expand the usable surface area of your menu board without breaking the bank.

 When designing the interior of your business, you put a good deal of thought into the customer experience.
 Give similar attention to the customer experience for drive-thru patrons.
 Adding these components to the drive-thru will improve the customer experience, protect your assets, allow for reliable communication and therefore easier transactions, and facilitate higher sales volume.
 Speak to the drive-thru experts at The Howard Company to learn about how you can improve your drive-thru with these and other enhancements.